DenizParlak/Zeus/README.md

 ### Update:

-pip & aws-cli checking functions are added based on operating system.
+pip & aws-cli checking functions are added that based on operating system.

 # Screenshots